1D10T1C-STUD10S/frontsearchjs/index.md

 ### HTML and CSS

 We will not run through the CSS but the HTML is a must.
-Since we use specific classes abd ids to get the elements, do keeps those intact!
+Since we use specific classes abd id(s) to get the elements, do **keep those intact**!

 Now, we need to add the basic HTML content: